Gladwin10/Cricket_analysis_Australia/README.md

-# Are heavier bats ideal for attacking players to succeed in Australia in Test Cricket?
+# Hypothesis: Are heavier bats ideal for attacking players to succeed in Australia?

-## *Relationship between Bat weights (lbs.) and Runs Per Innings (RPI) of players in Australia*.
+## *Relationship between Bat weights (lbs.) and Runs Per Innings (RPI) of players in Australia (test cricket)*.

 Runs Per Innings (RPI) is derived by dividing the total runs by the number of innings (doesn't consider Not Outs).